Quantum deliberating machines: Reinforcement Across Branches

 Next, carry out the second iteration's controlled-$U^{(2)}$ (here trivial) and then write the control into a fresh memory $M^{(2)}$ by $\mathrm{CNOT}_{C\to M^{(2)}}$.
 The three terms generated by the state above produce three final branches,

 Correspondingly, the final probabilities for the three memory strings are

 which correctly sum to one (since $|\alpha|^2+|\beta|^2=1$ and $\sin^2\theta+\cos^2\theta=1$).
-Thus, by tuning $\theta$ the reflective feedback has redistributed the weight among the main-branch memory strings emerging after two iterations, and, in addition, created a new main branch labeled 10.
+Thus, by tuning $\theta$ the reflective feedback redistributes the weight among the main-branch memory strings emerging after two iterations, and, moreover, brings into play the branch labeled $10$, which in the purely canonical architecture would have remained unoccupied.